-Establishes the patient as a partner in care – No one knows a patient's experience better than he does.
+Establishes the patient as a partner in care – No one knows a patient's experience better than they do.
 The COPD action plan helps those with COPD to monitor more closely changes in their own bodies and how they can self-manage those changes.
-It empowers the patient to be an active participant in his care as he learns to recognize what triggers his flare-ups and understands that, if necessary, his healthcare team will respond in an established manner.
+It empowers the patient to be an active participant in their care as they learn to recognize what triggers flare-ups and understand that, if necessary, their healthcare team will respond in an established manner.

-Improved efficiency – In a well-executed action plan, the health care provider will know that a patient has tried all agreed upon at-home care prior to reaching out for support.
-This can result in more efficient decision making on the part of a provider about the need for more intensive follow up for her patient.
+Improved efficiency – In a well-executed action plan, the healthcare provider will know that a patient has tried all agreed upon at-home care prior to reaching out for support.
+This can result in more efficient decision making on the part of a provider about the need for more intensive follow up for their patient.